Why Pegium¶

 What Pegium is not¶

 Pegium is not a website generator, IDE, or code generator.
-It gives you a language implementation toolkit and example applications, then lets you decide how far you want to push the surrounding tooling.
+It gives you a language implementation toolkit and example applications, then lets you decide how far to push the surrounding tooling.

 - Features for the concrete capability list